-I’ve also always seen this day as an opportunity to do something special for the people I care about.
+Valentine’s Day can be about all different types of love.
+I’ve always seen this day as an opportunity to do something special for the people I care about.
 Friends, mostly—the family I’ve created for myself.
-And there’s something exciting about that too.
-About focusing on the love I do have.
+And there’s something exciting about that too, about focusing on the love I do have.

 Even though I do it every year, she still acts like finding those small gifts beside her bed is the best surprise she’s ever had.

-We always try to do something fun together that day—something that doesn’t involve going to any restaurants, because there is no good reason we should ever subject ourselves to that.
-We might go sledding if there’s fresh snow on the ground, or hit up a movie we’ve both been wanting to see.
+We always try to do something fun together that day.
+We might go sledding if there’s fresh snow on the ground, or watch a movie we’ve both been wanting to see.
 Just something fun and out of the norm that allows us to enjoy some time together.

 Just because you’re currently single doesn’t mean you’re loveless.